 When necessary, the pH is adjusted with sodium hydroxide or hydrochloric acid, or both.

-depo-subQ provera 104 (medroxyprogesterone acetate injectable suspension), when administered at 104 mg/0.65 mL to women every 3 months (12 to 14 weeks), inhibits the secretion of gonadotropins, which prevents follicular maturation and ovulation and causes endometrial thinning.
-These actions produce its contraceptive effect.
+Depo-subQ provera 104 inhibits the secretion of gonadotropins, which primarily prevents follicular maturation and ovulation and causes thickening of cervical mucus.
+These actions contribute to its contraceptive effect.

-Supression of serum estradiol concentrations and a possible direct action of depo-subQ provera 104 on the lesions of endometriosis are likely to be responsible for the therapeutic effect on endometriosis-associated pain.
+Suppression of serum estradiol concentrations is likely to be responsible for the therapeutic effect on endometriosis-associated pain.

-The pharmacokinetic parameters of medroxyprogesterone acetate (MPA) following a single SC injection of depo-subQ provera 104 are shown in Table 1 and Figure 1.
+The pharmacokinetic parameters of MPA following a single subcutaneous injection of depo-subQ provera 104 in healthy women (n=42) are shown in Table 2 and Figure P.

-Following a single SC injection of depo-subQ provera 104, serum MPA concentrations reach ≥ 0.2 ng/mL within 24 hours.
-The mean Tmax is attained approximately 1 week after injection.
+Following a single subcutaneous injection of depo-subQ provera 104 in healthy women, serum MPA concentrations reached ≥0.2 ng/mL within 24 hours.
+The mean Tmax was attained approximately 1 week after injection.

-depo-subQ provera 104 was administered into the anterior thigh or the abdomen to evaluate effects on the MPA concentration-time profile.
-MPA trough concentrations (Cmin; Day 91) were similar for the two injection locations.
+Depo-subQ provera 104 was administered subcutaneously into the anterior thigh or the abdomen to evaluate effects of injection site location on the MPA concentration-time profile.
+MPA trough concentrations (Cmin; Day 91) were similar for the two injection site locations.

 Plasma protein binding of MPA averages 86%.
 MPA binding occurs primarily to serum albumin.
 No binding of MPA occurs with sex-hormone-binding globulin (SHBG).